Competency to Stand Trial Evaluations

 Dr. Steven Gaskell | Competency to Stand Trial Forensic Psychologist - Expert Witness

-At Psycholegal Assessments, Inc., we specialize in conducting thorough competency to stand trial or fitness to stand trial evaluations for individuals involved in legal proceedings.
-Our services are available in Illinois, Georgia, Florida, Arizona, and Kansas.
-Referrals from other states will be reviewed on a case by case basis.
-We offer in-person assessments at our offices in Naperville (Chicago), Atlanta, and Fort Lauderdale.
-Evaluations are also offered through secure, HIPAA-compliant online video evaluations via Doxy.me or Zoom.
+Psycholegal Assessments, Inc. specializes in conducting thorough competency to stand trial or fitness to stand trial evaluations for individuals involved in legal proceedings.
+Our competency to stand trial evaluation services are available in Illinois, Georgia, Florida, Arizona, and Kansas.
+We offer in-person competency to stand trial assessments at our offices in Naperville (Chicago), Atlanta, and Fort Lauderdale.
+Furthermore, Dr. Steven Gaskell possesses the Temporary Authorization to Practice (TAP) credential which allows him to provide temporary in-person competency to stand trial evaluation services in any of the 42 PSYPACT states.

 Understanding Competency to Stand Trial